kovac031/DevQuestionsAndAnswers_CSharp/README.md

 Person person2 = person1;
 ```

-In a class, person1 and person1 reference the same object.
+In a class, person1 and person2 reference the same object.

 In a struct, person2 is a copy of person1, and we have two different objects.

-## 8. describe boxing and unboxing in the context of C#.
+## 8. Describe boxing and unboxing in the context of C#.

 Boxing converts a non-object data type to a on object, unboxing reverses it.